Make Music Houston

 Is this an annual event?

-Yes, Make Music Houston will take place every Summer Solstice, June 21st.
+Yes, Make Music Houston will take place every first day of summer–June 21st.

 Who puts this all together?